jdevfullstack-tutorials/github-desktop-workflow/README.md

 I can easily remember the things that happened there.

+I call it `sprint` because one, it's the term being used in Agile and two, it is a continuous effort sitting in front of the computer coding without long breaks, much like a real sprint, because that's the nature of coding in itself, or else you will be distracted by lot of things and your train of thought would be gone from time to time.

 I'm using this not only in my personal projects but also in my company's projects.